StrangeBeeCorp/helm-charts/charts/thehive/README.md

 ### Cassandra

-A single Cassandra pod is started by this Chart to store TheHive's data.
+Two Cassandra pods are started by this Chart to store TheHive's data.

 You can check out [the related Helm Chart](./README.md#dependencies) to see configuration options.